Red 40 and Regret: Why RFK Jr. Is Coming for Food Dyes

 Red 40 (Allura Red): Linked to ADHD symptoms in children, yet it’s the most used dye in the U.S.

-Yellow 5 (Tartrazine): Can cause allergic reactions, particularly in people sensitive to aspirin.
+Yellow 5 (Tartrazine): Can cause some allergic reactions, particularly in people sensitive to aspirin.

 Blue 1: Sometimes tied to behavioral issues and banned in some European countries.